snowcapcyber/PowerShell-for-Penetration-Testing/README.md

       902 Listen      3708 C:\Program Files (x86)\VMware\VMware Player\vmware-authd.exe NT AUTHORITY\SYSTEM
 ```

 The above will list all running processes on the target system.
 Now that we have an understanding of the process that are running and usernames on the target system we can begin to examine other aspects such as the SMB shares exported.
-To identify the list of SMB shares we can use the Get-SMBShare command.
+To identify the list of SMB shares on a local machine can use the Get-SMBShare command.
 ```powershell
 PS C:> Get-SMBShare
 Name   ScopeName Path       Description